 Mistake #3: Poor Route Planning and Missed Job Windows

-How Inefficient Routes Drain Profit Margins
+How Inefficient Routes Drain Profit Margins?

 Let’s say your landscaping team is driving across town during rush hour to get to their next job.
 Poor route planning means longer drives, higher fuel use, and fewer jobs completed per day.